introduction to python programming

 Python is used by a large number of people for solving all sorts of tasks.
 Most of these are not well known, or at least not publicized, purely because the companies concerned do not normally divulge this sort of information.
 However, there are some larger companies that use Python within a commercial environment and that are proud to announce and even celebrate the fact.

-•Red Hat (www.redhat.com), who makes the popular Red Hat Linux distribution, uses Python in combination with Tk to provide a visual interface for configuring and managing the Linux operating system.
+•Red Hat (www.redhat.com), which makes the popular Red Hat Linux distribution, uses Python in combination with Tk to provide a visual interface for configuring and managing the Linux operating system.
 The configuration system gives you complete control over all aspects of the Linux operating system and automatically updates the configuration files according to your selections.

 •Infoseek (www.infoseek.com) uses Python within certain parts of its public search engines.
 Python is also used for customizing the Infoseek software that can be downloaded from this site for use on end users’ machines.